hikeventures/hikeventures.github.io/_posts/2013-12-31-hiking-gear-for-2014.markdown

 If am doing activities, I will rather use a fleece than a down jacket.
 Currently, I am using a Haglöfs Micro Top fleece which is quite light.
 However, it would be easier to put the fleece on/off if it would have a full zip.
 My current option for 2014 might be an <a href="http://arcteryx.com/product.aspx?language=EN&gender=Mens&model=Delta-LT-Jacket" target="_blank">Arcteryx Delta LT jacket</a>.

 <h2>Socks</h2>
-I will keep my <a href="http://hikeventures.com/hiking-socks-for-every-season/" target="_self">Smartwool PhD Outdoor Light Mini</a>.
+I will keep my Smartwool PhD Outdoor Light Mini.
 They dry reasonably fast on the trail and keep my feet warm if wet.

 <h2>Underwear</h2>
 Icebreaker Anatomica Brief